 What Is A Slow Run?
 Benefits, Adding It To Your Training & How To Slow Down

-Actually, the answer is no. You don’t have to run fast all of the time in order to perform beautifully on race day.
+The answer is no. You don’t have to run fast all of the time to perform beautifully on race day.
 Let’s talk about the benefits of slow running.

 What Is a Slow Run?

-Put simply, a slow run is a purposeful slow running pace compared to your normal pace.
-It’s a relative pace that may vary based upon things like your average mile, 5K, or half marathon pace.
+Simpy put, a slow run is a purposeful slow running pace compared to your normal pace.
+It’s a relative pace that may vary based on your average mile, 5K, or half marathon pace.

 Example #1 – You run a 5K in 30 minutes.
 You ran 9 minutes and 40-second mile pace.
 Your slow run could be 12-minute miles.